Sn00pyW00dst0ck/Carpool-Creator/README.md

 _Note: In this readme all python commands use python3 as this project was developed in a Linux environment.
 This project should execute in other operating systems provided the proper keyword for running python is used._

 ## To Use
 Create a csv file with columns named 'Driver', 'Capacity' and 'Rider'.
-Fill the spreadsheet with the names of the drivers, how many riders they can carry, and the name of every rider.
+Fill the spreadsheet with the names of the drivers and how many riders they can carry.
+Also include the name of every rider and their address.

 Run `pip install -r requirements.txt` to install program dependencies.